 It took a lot of web-searching and review-reading.
 I even ordered and returned a few harnesses that didn’t make the cut.
 But finally, I found it: the RuffWear WebMaster Secure Harness.

-I chose red, but it comes in a few different color options: from $37.95 on Amazon.
+I chose red, but it comes in a few different color options on Amazon or Chewy.
 Pro tip: click around through different colors and size combos to find a variety of prices.